albar965/albar965.github.io/littlenavmap-faq.md

 The files can be opened in the default text editor from menu -&gt; `Tools` -&gt; `Files and Directories` in *Little Navmap*.

-Details can be found in the chapter [Little Navmap User Manual - Files](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/FILES.html) in the manual.
+Details can be found in [Little Navmap User Manual - Files](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/FILES.html).

 #### My anti-virus or anti-malware complains about _Little Navmap_ [**▲**](#top) [🔗](#anti-virus) {#anti-virus}